working-agile/bank-account-java/README.md

 ### What is this repository for? ###

-Coding exercises for the Introduction to TDD and BDD.
+Coding exercises for the Introduction to TDD.
 Part of the A-CSD training course.

 ### What is this branch for? ###